manuel5975p/continenter/README.md

 # Continenter

-Continenter is a turn-based 2D artillery game built with Next.js, React, TypeScript, and Zustand.
+Continenter is a turn-based 2D artillery game built with React, TypeScript, Vite, and Zustand.

 You play a single character against 2 bots on destructible terrain.
 Each turn, you can move, aim, select a weapon, and fire.
 Last side standing wins.